andrewrebora/carbontoolkit/README.md

 # carbontoolkit
-Automated tool for information gathering and vulnerability assessment
+Automated tool for information gathering and vulnerability assessment.

 Carbontoolkit is an automated tool created to assist the user in gathering information needed for a preliminary vulnerability assessment.
 It was meant to be used privately and be highly customizable; as a consequence, there might still be a few issues to address.
 I will continue testing and fixing it so that anyone can use carbontoolkit.